FAQs about my practice

 What types of medical conditions benefit from naturopathic medicine?

 It’s not so much what your medical diagnosis happens to be, it’s whether you are ready to be an active participant in your healthcare.
 Naturopathic medicine empowers people to be in control of their health by learning how food, stress management, physical activity, and other lifestyle interventions improve well-being.
 Supplements, herbs, and other treatments can help support the body’s ability to heal but cannot take the place of healthy habits.
 A high level of motivation to commit to the changes necessary to be healthy determines someone’s outcome from Naturopathic Care.
+That being said, not every naturopathic practitioner is suited to each and every patient/client.
+I recommend scheduling a free 10 minute consult to determine if my skill set is suitable for your needs.

 FAQs about Supplements